-Using terms on your website that reflect what your guests are searching for is a good place to start in employing SEO.
-While you’re wearing your “guest shoes,” make a list of things you might include in your search.
+Using terms on your website that reflects what your guests are searching for is a good place to start employing SEO.
+While you're wearing your "guest shoes," make a list of things you might include in your search.
 Hotels near [insert attraction].
 Hotels with [insert amenity].
 Those attractions, amenities, etc. that made your list definitely should have a place on your website; these are your important keywords.

 Great!
 As a potential guest, you've now clicked on a search result.
 It's for a hotel in your destination that is near the attraction you are hoping to visit.
 What is your impression?